 Manuscripts, miniature paintings, prints, drawings, rare books and decorative arts complete this amazing collection, all the result of the collecting activities of one man – Sir Alfred Chester Beatty (1875-1968).
 Egyptian papyrus texts and beautifully illuminated copies of the Qur’an, the Bible, European medieval and renaissance manuscripts are among the highlights on display.
 In its diversity, the collection captures much of the richness of human creative expression from about 2700 BC to the present day.

-Closed on Mondays for the months of November-February inclusive
+Closed on Monday for the months of November-February inclusive.

 Closed January 1; Good Friday; December 24-26